huntermonk/CustomTransition/README.md

 # Known Issue

-If the transition is cancelled, the corners "jump" from the picture view's current corner radius to 25, and then to 0.
+If the transition is cancelled, the corner radius of the picture view "jumps" from the current radius, to 25, and then to 0.